-While the set-up may have resembled an assembly line, it was probably the most relaxed of any we’ve seen, with the artists clearly looking like they enjoyed their work, chatting, flirting, listening to music, and texting on their mobile phones.
-It looked fun and it looked easy, however, I was about to find out that beading was a little more demanding than it seemed when we headed upstairs for my lesson in beading.
+While the set-up may have resembled an assembly line, it was probably the most relaxed of any ‘factories’ we’ve seen, with the artists clearly looking like they enjoyed their work, chatting, flirting, listening to music, and texting on their mobile phones.

-My instructor was Jethroe, one of Streetwires’ senior artists, who designs and produces his own products, such as the lizards pictured above.
+My instructor was Jethroe, one of Streetwires’ senior bead artists, who designs and produces his own beaded products, such as beautiful beaded lizards.
 Jethroe presented me with a couple of small, simple, wire frames – nothing as fancy as the animals or dolls I’d seen so far, just a heart and a flower – and some beads already strung on a wire.

 It looked easy when Jethroe showed me, but it proved trickier when I tried it myself.
-It also involved a bit more concentration.
-I couldn’t imagine chatting or flirting, let alone texting on a mobile phone.
+It also involved a bit more concentration than I thought.
+I couldn’t imagine chatting or flirting, let alone texting on a mobile phone while doing this.

 +27 (0) 21 790 2592

 Update 29 January 2023: Andulela does not appear to be operating anymore; when we confirm we’ll leave an update here.